planglois925/Test_Controls_Doc/Control_16/Control_16_11.rst

 * All computers, phones, and tablets should have their settings changed to lock after a predetermined time.
 Although you may not be able to enforce it, at least asking employees who use their phones to access work emails to put a password or lock on their personal phones and tablets.
 * Employees should be regularly reminded of the dangers of leaving their computer systems unlocked.

-* Step-by-step instructions for implementing this Sub-Control can be found in*: Locking a Workstation via Windows Settings.
+* Step-by-step instructions for implementing this Sub-Control can be found in*: :ref:`Automatically Locking a Workstation`.